 #100.
 Take A Day Trip To Cuernavaca From Mexico City To See In Unesco World Heritage-listed Cathedral.

 #101.
 Take-Home Some Skills Of Your Own By Going To A Cooking Class In Mexico City.

 And there you have it!
 The top attractions in Mexico City and 101 things to do in Mexico City!
 There sure is a lot right!

 The obvious next step is finding the best hotels to stay in Mexico City.
-Getting your accommodation sorted early will save you time, money and stress later one!
+Getting your accommodation sorted early will save you time, money, and stress later on!
 Especially if you don’t speak Spanish.
 My favorite is the trendy W Hotel Mexico City, but there is something for everyone here!